|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 The biggest chase in first-class cricket.
-Yusuf Pathan scored an unbeaten 210 - helped on the way by South Zone who dropped him five times - to go with his first-innings 108 as West Zone chased 536 to win the Duleep Trophy by three wickets in Hyderabad.
-It surpassed the previous highest first-class chase of 513 for 9 by Central Province against Southern Province in the 2003-04 Sri Lankan domestic season.
-West Zone had conceded a first-innings lead of 149 after which South Zone scored 386 for 9 - Dinesh Karthik made his second century of the game - and declared nine overs before stumps on day three.
-At the end of day four West Zone were 157 short of the target with four wickets in hand.
-They lost only one more on the final day and Yusuf finished the game with a six.
+Yusuf Pathan scored an unbeaten 210 (helped by South Zone, who dropped him five times) to go with his first-innings 108 as West Zone chased 536 to win the Duleep Trophy in Hyderabad.
+It surpassed the previous highest first-class chase, of 513 for 9 by Central Province against Southern Province in the 2003-04 Sri Lankan domestic season.

 A nearly man is born.
 David Capel had the definitive impossible job when he came into an England side that was looking for the new Ian Botham in the mid-1980s, and after swimming confidently for a time, he soon sank.
 Quite simply, Capel was not good enough to justify his place with bat or ball, and averages of 15 and 50 from 15 Tests tell the story.
 He made 98 at Karachi in 1987-88, but he also had 13 scores of 6 or less in 25 innings.
 His energetic medium pace was pretty innocuous, but he did have a distinguished rabbit: Viv Richards, who he dismissed three times.
 And he did play his part in one of England's most unlikely successes, as the most sedate of Graham Gooch's four-man seam attack in Jamaica in 1989-90.

-Temperamental Indian fast bowler Sreesanth makes the news as much for his occasional brilliance with the ball as for his propensity to get into scraps - verbal and otherwise - on the field.
+Temperamental Indian fast bowler Sreesanth, who was born today, made news as much for his occasional brilliance with the ball as for his propensity for controversy.
 He figured prominently in two of India's finest wins of the late 2000s - in Jamaica in 2006 and Johannesburg later that year.
 But it has been mostly downhill since there, what with him getting slapped by Harbhajan Singh after an IPL game, a series of injuries, and declining form.
 The biggest shock came when he was among three Rajasthan Royals players arrested in May 2013 for the alleged fulfilling of promises made to bookmakers in the IPL.
 In September, the BCCI's disciplinary committee found him guilty of spot-fixing and banned him for life.

 Seemingly plucked straight from the students' union bar, Daniel Vettori became New Zealand's youngest Test cricketer at 18 years 10 days against England in Wellington.
 He had played only two first-class games.
 Vettori bowled very respectably, taking 2 for 98, with his left-arm spin, and his first wicket was Nasser Hussain, who had been his first first-class wicket a couple of weeks earlier.